Szymon-Czuszek/WWI-Project/README.md

 4. [SalespersonAnnualPerformanceWithBonus.sql](SalespersonAnnualPerformanceWithBonus.sql): The output of this query will be a list of sales transactions, aggregated by salesperson and year.
 5. [TopMonthlyOrdersByYear.sql](TopMonthlyOrdersByYear.sql): Identifies the top monthly order by amount for each year, including salesperson details and tax amounts.
 6. [MonthlyCustomerProfitVouchers.sql](MonthlyCustomerProfitVouchers.sql): Calculates monthly profit and tax per customer, assigning vouchers to the most profitable customers.
+7. [MonthlyStockGroupAvgQuantity.sql](MonthlyStockGroupAvgQuantity.sql): Calculates the average monthly stock quantity on hand per customer and stock group, with results grouped by year, month, customer, and stock group.